cortexlabs/cortex/docs/deployments/predictor.md

 A Predictor is a Python class that describes how to initialize a model and use it to make a prediction.

-The lifecycle of a replica using a Predictor starts with instantiating an instance of the Predictor class defined in your implementation file.
-The constructor of the Predictor class is typically used to download and initialize the model.
-It receives the config object, which is an arbitrary dictionary defined in the API configuration (it can be used to pass in the path to the exported/pickled model, vocabularies, aggregates, etc).
-After successfully initializing an instance of the Predictor class, the replica is available to accept requests.
+The lifecycle of a replica starts with the initialization of the Predictor class defined in your implementation file.
+The constructor of the Predictor class is responsible for downloading and initializing the model.
+It receives the config object, which is an arbitrary dictionary defined in the API configuration (it can be used to pass in the path to the exported model, vocabularies, etc).
+After successfully initializing an instance of the Predictor class, the replica is available to serve requests.
 Upon receiving a request, the replica calls the `predict()` function with the JSON payload.
 The `predict()` function is responsible for returning a prediction or a batch of predictions.

 ## Implementation